YayoKB/fem-order-summary-component/README.md

 ### What I learned

-I tried to use more variables, such as for colours and font weights. !
-I did learn recently that setting `line:height: 0` could fix some padding issues.
+I tried to use more variables, such as for colours and font weights.
+I did learn recently that setting `line-height: 0` could fix some padding issues.

 ## Author